 Mary, 31, another Ideal Option patient, describes the first stage of recovery as “doing a lot of hard rewiring.”

 “You’re like a baby: everything’s brand new.
 Your emotional maturity level is so low.
 You have to dare to get to know yourself and get vulnerable.
 It’s kind of scary.”

-With the help of Suboxone and Geoff, her Ideal Option provider, Mary established small daily routines, like meditating and reading positive quotes on Pinterest.
-“Suboxone isn’t a miracle drug — you still have to do the work of recovery yourself, but the medication allows puts you in that position.”
+With the help of Suboxone and her provider, Mary established small daily routines, like meditating and reading positive quotes on Pinterest.
+“Suboxone isn’t a miracle drug — you still have to do the work of recovery yourself, but the medication puts you in that position.”

 Like Amber, Mary and her husband cut ties with their old lives.
 “We moved to a different city, changed our phone numbers, made new friends.
 I never thought I’d get to the point of normalcy, where I could live sober and feel peace and happiness.”

 Shante went through a similar progression.
 She moved to a new city, unfriended acquaintances on Facebook, and kept busy with support groups and a job at an agency that offered services to pregnant women in need.

 “Boredom is an addict’s worst enemy,” Shante says.
 “My job helped me have a steady pace.
 I’d bring my daughter to daycare and go to work.”